eXotech-code/portfolio-svelte/README.md

 for the interactive elements.
 IBM Plex Sans is used for buttons and IBM Plex Mono - for the blog post tags that you can push in order to search for posts with the same tags.
+IBM Plex Sans sometimes coexists with Carbon icons and they look well together.